leanprover/fp-lean/functional-programming-lean/src/functor-applicative-monad/alternative.md

 ```lean
 {{#example_decl Examples/FunctorApplicativeMonad.lean checkCompanyProv}}
 ```

 However, this definition is quite noisy.

-It can be simplified using two improvements.
+It can be simplified in two ways.
 The first is to replace the first use of `<*>` with a specialized version that automatically ignores the value returned by the first argument, called `*>`.
 This operator is also controlled by a type class, called `SeqRight`, and `{{#example_in Examples/FunctorApplicativeMonad.lean seqRightSugar}}` is syntactic sugar for `{{#example_out Examples/FunctorApplicativeMonad.lean seqRightSugar}}`:
 ```lean